AlexCharlton/site-generator/README.md

 [^output]: Some output formats obviously won't make much sense -- why would you be outputting to a Word doc?

 ### Wrapping up the example site content
 In order to flesh out our example site, we're going to add a couple more pages.
 First will be `example-site/content/index`, which was actually already created when we initialized the site.
-This is page that will appear when you visit the top-level of the example site domain.
+This is the page that will appear when you visit the top-level of the example site domain.
 To it we will add some basic content.

 ```
 :content